pravinsinghmaravi/Web/DOM/DOM.md

 ![](Attachments/getelement.png)

-It  give us the direct selection againg Selecting our paragraph
+It  give us the direct selection againg Selecting our paragraph,It is upto us whether we want to selct from the class,id & tagname

 - by `id`
 ```js